Chapter 4.2 – Terminal Concessions and Land Leases

 • Pre-bidding phase.
 The awarding authority (typically a port authority or any other managing body of the port) makes the necessary preparations for the award processing taking into account prevailing regulatory conditions.
 The awarding authority has to decide on key issues related to the awarding procedure and make this information available to interested candidates.
 In this phase, the rules of the game are defined.

-• Awarding phase, which includes a selection phase and, if considered necessary, a pre-qualification phase.
+• Awarding phase.
+Includes a selection phase and, if considered necessary, a pre-qualification phase.
 Candidates are screened, bids are evaluated, and the most appropriate candidate is selected.
 The challenge for the awarding authority lies in making the right choice given the parameters set up in the pre-bidding phase.

 • Post-bidding phase.
 A legally binding contractual agreement is signed with the selected candidate, with the performance of the operator monitored during the contract term.
 If necessary, corrective measures are taken, and disputes are settled.

-Prequalification is often, but not always, a first step in the awarding phase and consists of the selection of qualified companies out of the pool of interested candidates.
-It is based on a set of conditions developed by the awarding authority before the start of the awarding phase.
-Companies that have met these conditions are then allowed into one or more selection rounds in which the terminal concession is awarded.
+Prequalification is often, but not always, the first step in the awarding phase and involves selecting qualified companies from a pool of interested candidates.
+It is based on a set of conditions established by the awarding authority prior to the commencement of the awarding phase.
+Companies that meet these conditions are then allowed to participate in one or more selection rounds, during which the terminal concession is awarded.

 4. The Pre-bidding Phase